 Moderate sedation/analgesia is a drug-induced, mild depression of consciousness achieved by the administration of sedatives or the combination of sedatives and analgesic medications.
 The desired effect is a level of sedation with or without analgesia whereby the patient is able to tolerate diagnostic, therapeutic, and invasive procedures through relief of anxiety and pain.
 To be competent in the administration of moderate sedation/analgesia, perioperative registered nurses (RNs) must thoroughly understand the scope of practice as defined by their state board of nursing, patient selection criteria, and patient care through all phases of the patient’s operative/procedural experience.

-After completing this Course, perioperative RNs will understand their role RN-administered moderate sedation/analgesia.
+After completing this course, perioperative RNs will understand their role in RN-administered moderate sedation/analgesia.

 - Identify criteria for patient selection and assessment.